WhaleOps/air2phin/docs/howto/index.rst

 HOWTOS
 ======

-The useful guides to use airphin.
+The useful guides to use air2phin.

 .. toctree::
    :maxdepth: 2